 Main navigation | Main content

-To receive updates regarding the 2017 Student Engagement Conference: Connection to School, Motivation to Learn, sign up to receive our monthly Check & Connect Implementation Resources Newsletter.
+To receive updates regarding the 2019 Student Engagement Conference: Solutions for Success, sign up to receive our monthly Check & Connect Implementation Resources Newsletter.

 For more information on the Check & Connect national conference, please contact us.